Krita vs Procreate: The Ultimate Guide

 I was easily able to export my work into a variety of formats, and Krita was able to read files from a wide range of other software programs.

-This made it easy for me to share my work with others and ensured that I could always open my files regardless of what software my clients were using.
+This made it easy for me to share my work with others and ensured that I could always open my files regardless of what software my clients used.

 I’m glad to see that Krita continues to improve its compatibility with other programs; it’s one of the things that makes this software so essential for anyone who relies on digital art tools.